What is a Standby Fee?

 Example: Standby Fee in Mortgage

 In the real estate industry, mortgage lenders often assess the ability of their clients to repay the mortgage before deciding whether to advance credit.
 In addition to the interest charged on the mortgage, the lender may require the lender to pay a standby or commitment fee in exchange for the lender agreeing to keep the credit line open in the future.
-The fee may, however, be viewed differently by other lenders.
+The fee may, however, be viewed differently by different lenders.
 Some lenders may consider the commitment fee as a general fee for loan processing, while others may see it as a charge for the underwriting process.

 Another scenario where standby fee applies in real estate is when the borrower believes that interest rates are likely to rise in future when they may need to take a mortgage.
 The borrower may get into an agreement with the lender to lock in the current interest rate by paying a commitment fee.
-The agreement ensures that when the borrower takes the mortgage at a future date, the mortgage will be charged at the prevailing interest rate at the time of signing the agreement.
+The agreement ensures that when the borrower takes the mortgage at a future date, the mortgage will be charged at the prevailing interest rate at the time of paying the standby fee.